usarscotus/legal-directory/frcp/rule_14.md

 (a) When a Defending Party May Bring in a Third Party.

-&nbsp;&nbsp;(1) Timing of the Summons and Complaint.
+1. Timing of the Summons and Complaint.
 A defending party may, as third-party plaintiff, serve a summons and complaint on a nonparty who is or may be liable to it for all or part of the claim against it.
 But the third-party plaintiff must, by motion, obtain the court's leave if it files the third-party complaint more than 14 days after serving its original answer.

-&nbsp;&nbsp;(2) Third-Party Defendant's Claims and Defenses.
+2. Third-Party Defendant's Claims and Defenses.
 The person served with the summons and third-party complaint—the “third-party defendant”:

-&nbsp;&nbsp;&nbsp;&nbsp;(A) must assert any defense against the third-party plaintiff's claim under Rule 12 ;
+    - (A) must assert any defense against the third-party plaintiff's claim under Rule 12 ;

-&nbsp;&nbsp;&nbsp;&nbsp;(B) must assert any counterclaim against the third-party plaintiff under Rule 13a , and may assert any counterclaim against the third-party plaintiff under Rule 13(b) or any crossclaim against another third-party defendant under Rule 13(g) ;
+    - (B) must assert any counterclaim against the third-party plaintiff under Rule 13a , and may assert any counterclaim against the third-party plaintiff under Rule 13(b) or any crossclaim against another third-party defendant under Rule 13(g) ;

-&nbsp;&nbsp;&nbsp;&nbsp;(C) may assert against the plaintiff any defense that the third-party plaintiff has to the plaintiff's claim; and
+    - (C) may assert against the plaintiff any defense that the third-party plaintiff has to the plaintiff's claim; and

-&nbsp;&nbsp;&nbsp;&nbsp;(D) may also assert against the plaintiff any claim arising out of the transaction or occurrence that is the subject matter of the plaintiff's claim against the third-party plaintiff.
+    - (D) may also assert against the plaintiff any claim arising out of the transaction or occurrence that is the subject matter of the plaintiff's claim against the third-party plaintiff.

-&nbsp;&nbsp;(3) Plaintiff's Claims Against a Third-Party Defendant.
+3. Plaintiff's Claims Against a Third-Party Defendant.
 The plaintiff may assert against the third-party defendant any claim arising out of the transaction or occurrence that is the subject matter of the plaintiff's claim against the third-party plaintiff.
 The third-party defendant must then assert any defense under Rule 12 and any counterclaim under Rule 13(a) , and may assert any counterclaim under Rule 13(b) or any crossclaim under Rule 13(g) .

-&nbsp;&nbsp;(4) Motion to Strike, Sever, or Try Separately.
+4. Motion to Strike, Sever, or Try Separately.
 Any party may move to strike the third-party claim, to sever it, or to try it separately.

-&nbsp;&nbsp;(5) Third-Party Defendant's Claim Against a Nonparty.
+5. Third-Party Defendant's Claim Against a Nonparty.
 A third-party defendant may proceed under this rule against a nonparty who is or may be liable to the third-party defendant for all or part of any claim against it.

-&nbsp;&nbsp;(6) Third-Party Complaint In Rem.
+6. Third-Party Complaint In Rem.
 If it is within the admiralty or maritime jurisdiction, a third-party complaint may be in rem.
 In that event, a reference in this rule to the “summons” includes the warrant of arrest, and a reference to the defendant or third-party plaintiff includes, when appropriate, a person who asserts a right under Supplemental Rule C(6)(a)(i) in the property arrested.

 (b) When a Plaintiff May Bring in a Third Party.
 When a claim is asserted against a plaintiff, the plaintiff may bring in a third party if this rule would allow a defendant to do so.